-Turbidity was consistently below compliance values (12 NTU) at only one of these three compliance locations.
-At Holland Cut, the turbidity exceeded the compliance value for several days periodically throughout December and January, in response sediment resuspended during wind events.
-The northernmost compliance location, at Prisoner's Point, is forecasted to exceed compliance turbidity for several days in late January-early February, in response to the pulse of turbid Sacramento River water traveling into the Central Delta.
-However, observed CDEC turbidity data for late January show values that remain just below the compliance value of 12 NTU.
+Turbidity was consistently below compliance values (12 NTU) at the three compliance locations during most of the historical period.
+At Holland Cut the turbidity exceeded the compliance value for several days in January in response sediment resuspended during wind events.
+In the daily averaged model results, the northernmost compliance location at Prisoner's Point exceeded compliance turbidity briefly in early February in response to the pulse of turbid Sacramento River water traveling into the Central Delta